Statements

 let vMap: map<Int, Int> = emptyMap(); // explicit type map<Int, Int>let vMapWithSerialization: map<Int as uint8, Int as uint8> = emptyMap();

-makes its value considered unused and discarded.
-This is useful when you don’t need a return value of some function with side effects, and want to explicitly mark the variable as unused.
-Note, that such wildcard variable name _
+causes its value to be considered unused and discarded.
+This is useful if you do not need the return value of a function with side effects and want to explicitly mark the variable as unused.
+Note that such wildcard variable name _

 cannot be accessed: